 2. Green Veggies and Green Drinks

 Leafy green vegetables help alkalize the body, which fights against the acidic nature of yeast overgrowth.
-Greens contain no sugars but high amounts of magnesium that naturally detox the body, vitamin C to build the immune system, chlorophyll to cleanse the body, B vitamins to energize the body and iron to give the body full support.
-(3)
+Research suggests that greens contain no sugars but have high amounts of magnesium that naturally detox the body, vitamin C to build the immune system, chlorophyll to cleanse the body, B vitamins to energize the body and iron to give the body full support.

 3. Coconut Oil

-Coconut oil has antimicrobial properties and the combination of lauric acid and caprylic acid found in coconut oil kills off harmful candida through ingestion and topical application.
-(4)
+Coconut oil has antimicrobial properties, and studies show that the combination of lauric acid and caprylic acid found in coconut oil kills off harmful candida through ingestion and topical application.

 Garlic contains a large number of sulphur-containing compounds that have extremely potent, broad-spectrum antifungal properties.
-Raw garlic benefits the fight against candida specifically.
-(6)
+Animal studies conclude that raw garlic benefits the fight against candida specifically.

 6. Ground Flaxseeds and Chia Seeds

-Polyphenols found in flaxseeds and chia seeds support the growth of probiotics in the gut and may also help eliminate yeast and candida in the body.
-(7)
+Polyphenols found in flaxseeds and chia seeds have been found to support the growth of probiotics in the gut and may also help eliminate yeast and candida in the body.